zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 In the UI, the FX renders an indication of what array items were created/updated/deleted.

 The following example converts an array of strings into an 'entity' array for consumption by an editable grid.
-The editable grid can only be bound to an `EditScope` 'entity' array.
+When modeling your data as an 'entity' array, the editable grid can only be bound to an `EditScope` 'entity' array.

-Modeling your data as an 'entity' array

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#makeEntityForEditableGrid"}

-Converting your data to an 'entity' array for consumption by an editable grid
+The following example demonstrates converting data to an 'entity' array for consumption by an editable grid.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/ParameterCollection/ParameterProviders/ViewModels/ProviderViewModels.ts", "section": "formsEditScopeFaq#makeEntityForEditableGrid2"}